tencentyun/intlcloud-documents/product/互联网中间件/API网关/购买指导/计费方式_intl.md

 API gateway fee is calculated by recorded number of API calls and outbound traffic.
 A call is recorded when there is a request, call and return from client to API.
 > Note: API gateway is free of charge during testing.

 API gateway outbound traffic is the outgoing traffic relative to API gateway.
 For example, if backend service is HTTP call, outbound traffic should be the traffic from API gateway to HTTP and API gateway traffic responding to front-end client.
-The outbound relationship of traffic is shown in the following table:
+See the table below for outbound traffic relationships:

 | HTTP Type | Source | Target | Traffic Type |
 | --- | --- | --- | --- |